Cmarin93/Number_Guessing_Game_Project01/README.md

 Hello!

   My name is Carlos A. Marin, and this is my first project from the Team Treehouse Tech-Degree program.
   This program generates a random integer between (1 - 10), the player then must enter in a guess until they have found a match.
+Once a match is found the player will be scored based on the number of attempts to guess the correct number.
+The player with the least amount of guesses is crowned the winner!

 REQUIREMENTS:
 -------------------------------------------------------------------------------------------------------------------------